Kanban-Zai/kanban-zai-version-1.0/core.md

 # THE RATIONAL TRUST MODEL

+The rational trust model that is Kanban-Zai is defined in succinctly the [kanban-zai.yaml](./kanban-zai.yaml) file.
+This readme file (that you are looking at now ) and other official documentation provide depth and clarity.
+Tools to make leverage the power of the Kanban-Zai file are planned.

 ### CONTEXT

 Context defines which root node to find your collections of settings, method, values, norms and claims on.
 The initial